Steve-hub49/Auto-Insurance-Project/README.md

 ## Project Steps:

-Project work included the creation of a PostGres SQL database table from the kaggle .csv file.
-Incorporated Python Flask to create an API from the .csv data.
-Next, JS tool (TBD) was utilized to query the API.
+- Creation of a PostGres SQL database table built from the kaggle .csv file
+- Incorporated Python Flask to create API from the .csv data
+- JS tool (TBD) was utilized to develop tool front end, therby allowing for the query of API data -

 ## Conclusions and Learnings: